-This DA proposes the construction of 12, two storey detached dwelling houses; three dwellings on each of the four residue lots.
+This DA proposes the construction of 12, two storey detached dwelling houses; 4 dwellings on each of the three residue lots.
 The architectural plans provided at Appendix D detail the proposed design, private open space provisions, extent of overshadowing and landscaping for each dwelling.

 Each proposed two storey dwelling house is designed to comprise four bedrooms and a double garage.
 The upper floor contains the bedrooms and bathrooms, with the downstairs area comprising of a separate kitchen area and open plan dining and living that connects directly to the alfresco and principal private open space (PPOS).
 The ground floor also contains a secondary living room, which is identified on the plans as a "media room".
 The additional living rooms has been provided at the northern portion of the dwellings to maximise the direct natural light into the area.
-A guest bedroom or study has also been provided on the ground floor adjacent to the main entrance.

 The proposed dwellings will each be finished in similar materials selected from a colour palette to provide consistency within the streetscape.
-The materials include a mix of face brickwork and colour render and feature timber.
-The front façade of each dwelling incorporates porches and varied setbacks.
+The materials include a mix of face brickwork type and colour with the front façade of each dwelling incorporating porches, balconies or varied setbacks.
 A modern design incorporating varying roof pitches and fenestration have been incorporated to reduce dominance from the street and clearly identify entrances to each of the dwellings.

 The PPOS areas of each dwelling house have been located on the side of the dwellings.
 The location of the PPOS and alfresco area has had to balance privacy as well as solar access.
 As the rear of the dwellings are located to the south of the dwelling, the backyard will be partly overshadowed by the dwelling itself.
-By locating the alfresco towards the side of each dwelling, maintains the privacy of the occupants whilst maintaining some solar access and is preferential to locating the private open space in the front yards.
+By locating the alfresco towards the side of each dwelling, maintains the privacy of the occupants whilst maintaining some solar access and is a preference than locating the private open space in the front yards.
 It should also be recognised that the dwellings will benefit from being opposite the Central Park.

-Across the 12 allotments three different dwelling house designs are proposed.
-Each residue lot will contain three detached dwellings.
+Across the proposed 12 allotments four different dwelling house designs are proposed.
+Each residue lot will contain two detached dwellings and two semi detached dwellings.
 Architectural Plans for the proposed dwelling houses are provided in Appendix D, including details of dwelling type, site coverage, setbacks and private open space.
 BASIX Certificates have been prepared for the dwellings and submitted with architectural package for each dwelling.
-Although the floor plans include subtle variations across the three designs, the dwellings are designed to be distinct when viewed from the street frontage.
+Although the floor plans include subtle variations across the four designs, the dwellings are designed to be distinct when viewed from the street frontage.

-A snapshot of the proposed siting of the dwellings is shown in Figure 14, with the particulars of each dwelling described in Table 3 - 6.
-The details of the proposals in Table 3-6 also compare the proposal to the relevant controls in Section 12.8.5 of the DCP.
+A snapshot of the proposed siting of the dwellings is shown in Figure 14, with the particulars of each dwelling described in Table 3 - 5.
+The details of the proposals in Table 3-5 also compare the proposal to the relevant controls in Section 12.8.5 of the DCP.